 - Online payment at www.PayPal.Me/stjamescatholic

-If you should have any questions about these Days of Recollection and to register, please contact Julie Marx at [email protected].
+If you should have any questions about the Lenten Retreat, contact the pastor’s assistant Susan Ramsel at [email protected].
 Please write “Lenten Retreat” on checks and online payments.

 Pastor’s Lenten Appeal